oceanobservatories/python-ingestion/README.md

     pip install -r requirements.txt

-Copy the config.yml.template to config.yml and edit the new config.yml file to specify the correct paths for the variosu configuration options.
+Copy the config.yml.template to config.yml and edit the new config.yml file to specify the correct paths for the various configuration options.
+Use the comments in the config.yml file as a guide and create any directories as necessary.
+Whenever possible, use absolute paths.

+Command line options override options set in the config.yml file.

     Usage: python ingest.py [task] [options]